GridGain-Demos/gridgain-technology-primer/README.md

 2. Create an account to sign in into GridGain Nebula.

-3. Just in case, generate a new token for the cluster (the default token expires in 5 minutes after the cluster startup time):
+3. Select "Attach GridGain" option, which opens a modal panel to enter connection token of the GridGain cluster.
+Just in case you get error regarding connection token being invalid or expired, generate a new token for the cluster (the default token expires in 5 minutes after the cluster startup time):

     * Open a terminal window and navigate to the root directory of this project.